sentspace/NAACL-HLT-2022/README.md

 The directory `out/` consists of SentSpace-produced output that is used in the notebook in this repository.

-Citation: If you use this software, please cite!
-[CITATION.bib](./CITATION.bib)
+If you use this software, please cite: [CITATION.bib](./CITATION.bib).